Team

 Member, Advisory Board

 Evelyn Larrubia is an investigative editor and newsroom leader with more than two decades of experience producing and guiding high-impact accountability journalism.
-She is currently the Business and Tech Investigations Editor at The Washington Post, where she leads complex investigations into corporate power, technology, and regulatory failure.
+She most recently served as the Business and Tech Investigations Editor at The Washington Post, where she led complex investigations into corporate power, technology, and regulatory failure.
 Previously, she helped launch The Markup as Managing Editor, overseeing groundbreaking reporting on algorithmic bias, digital redlining, and self-dealing by major tech companies that led to regulatory action and congressional scrutiny.
 She has held leadership roles in nonprofit, public media, and legacy newsrooms and was a reporter for The Los Angeles Times earlier in her career.
 She was a John S. Knight Fellow at Stanford University and has received numerous national journalism awards.
 As an advisory board member, she brings deep experience in investigative strategy, newsroom building and mission-driven journalism.

 Aaron Sankin